World Ocean’s Day: Camelina Oil Aids In Sustainability

 Camelina Sativa Sustainability

 Since the Camelina sativa plant is allelopathic, it releases a natural chemical from its roots.
 This chemical eliminates the need for harmful pesticides.
 Camelina is capable of growth in semi-arid and often non-arable land.
-Therefore, enabling a wide growing range without competing against food crops or needing irrigation.
-Also, limited fertilizer needs add to its sustainability.
-Camelina has been certified by the RSB (Roundtable of Sustainable BioMaterials) for its limited greenhouse gas emissions.
+Therefore, enabling a wide growing range.
+This is without competing against food crops or needing irrigation.
+Also, limited fertilizer needs to add to its sustainability.
+Camelina has been certified by the RSB (Roundtable of Sustainable Biomaterials) for its limited greenhouse gas emissions.
 Furthermore, choosing to replace marine sourced omega-3 with plant based is not only better for your animals, but is better for the world.